shawkatq/ShabakChallenge2018-SW/README.md

 The challenge URL: https://www.israelneedsu.com

 This is my first repo and my first experience in Python.
-I actually liked Pythone, I found it easy and intuitive to develop with.
+I actually liked Python, I found it easy and intuitive to develop with.
 I hope you enjoy.

 ### Prerequisites